slaclab/sdf-docs/sshmfa_user.md

 ## SSH and Multi-Factor

-Multi-Factor Authentication (MFA) provides an additional layer of security for users.
-As a preliminary rollout, MFA has been configured on the `s3dflogin-mfa.slac.stanford.edu` bastion hosts. **A SLAC Account is required**.
+Multi-Factor Authentication (MFA) provides an additional layer of security for users. **A SLAC Account is required**.
 There are two methods to SSH into S3DF using a SLAC Account - using a password and MFA challenge, or via centrally managed SSH Keys.

-?> The legacy SSH using SLAC Unix Computer accounts via `s3dflogin.slac.stanford.edu` will still be available as we introduce SSH with SLAC Accounts. **Once all S3DF users have been migrated to SLAC Accounts, we will deprecate all SLAC Unix SSH logon services and SLAC Accounts will be required for all SSH bastion logins.** `s3dflogin-mfa.slac.stanford.edu` is the current bastion name for SSH with SLAC Accounts until we complete this transition.

 ## Passwords with MFA :id=passwords

 ?> If you do not already have Duo configured, please see SLAC's documentation [here](https://it.slac.stanford.edu/support/KB0010216)

-1. When using password login, please use your SLAC Account (formerly "SLAC Windows account") credentials when connecting with SSH to `s3dflogin-mfa.slac.stanford.edu`.
+1. When using password login, please use your SLAC Account (formerly "SLAC Windows account") credentials when connecting with SSH to `s3dflogin.slac.stanford.edu`.

 2. You will be prompted for your SLAC Account password